Intravenous urography

 SPECIALIST.
 RADIOLOGY SERVICE

-What is an intravenous urography?
+What is intravenous urography?

-Intravenous urography is a special x-ray examination that involves the injection of iodized contrast into a vein that is removed by your kidneys and allows the study, by means of x-rays, of the kidneys and the excretory tract of urine, ureters (tubes that come out of the kidneys) and the bladder.
+Intravenous urography is a special X-ray examination that consists of the injection into a vein of an iodinated contrast that is eliminated through your kidneys and allows the study, by means of X-rays, of these and the excretory tracts of urine, ureters (ducts that leave the kidneys) and bladder.
+The images obtained will be studied by the radiologist, who will send a report to your doctor.

 Imagen del icono de la consulta de Segunda Opinión.
 Clínica Universidad de Navarra